Independence Day (Martina McBride song): Notable covers

-On American Idol, Carrie Underwood, Lil Rounds, and Tristan McIntosh have each performed the song on the show.
-Underwood also released the song as a B-side track with her single of "Inside Your Heaven".
+On American Idol, Carrie Underwood, Lil Rounds and Tristan McIntosh have each performed the song on the show.
+Carrie Underwood also released the song as a B-side track with her single of "Inside Your Heaven".

-In 2011, Little Big Town performed Independence Day as a tribute to McBride, who was being honoured as part of ACM's Girls Night Out - Superstar Women of Country show.
+In 2011, Little Big Town performed Independence Day as a tribute to Martina McBride, who was being honoured as part of ACM's Girls Night Out: Superstar Women of Country show.

-In 2019, McBride performed the song as the opener to the 53rd CMA Awards alongside a host of other women in country music.
-Those featured were: McBride, Dolly Parton, Carrie Underwood, Reba McEntire, Jennifer Nettles, Karen Fairchild, Kimberley Schlapman, The Highwomen, Tanya Tucker, Gretchen Wilson, Crystal Gayle, Terri Clark and Sara Evans.
+In 2019, Martina McBride performed the song as the opener to the 53rd CMA Awards alongside a host of other women in country music.
+Those featured were: Martina McBride, Dolly Parton, Carrie Underwood, Gretchen Wilson, Reba McEntire, Jennifer Nettles, Karen Fairchild, Kimberly Schlapman, The Highwomen, Tanya Tucker, Crystal Gayle, Terri Clark and Sara Evans.

 In October 2019, Kelly Clarkson performed Independence Day during the Kellyoke segment of her daytime talk show The Kelly Clarkson Show.

 In 2021, the band American Aquarium recorded the song on their album Slappers, Bangers and Certified Twangers Vol. 2.